- Hotdogs for the Homeless / provided

-Unfortunately, Swyden recently suffered a personal blow, losing his good friend Mike Volpe, who he referred to as his “right-hand man in business and in hotdogs.”
-Volpe worked alongside Swyden for several years.
+Unfortunately, Swyden recently suffered a personal blow, losing his good friend Mike Velte, who he referred to as his “right-hand man in business and in hotdogs.”
+Velte worked alongside Swyden for several years.

 “They’re kind of like my family,” Swyden said, referencing the homeless population he regularly serves.